 - Joint contractures (arthrofibrosis).
 Dr. Abdel is interested in understanding the individual genetic host variation that leads to arthrofibrosis after common orthopedic procedures, such as total knee replacements.
 He and his colleagues have created and validated a number of findings, including a novel animal model of arthrofibrosis.
-They have also determined the most comprehensive temporal genetic expression profile of genes and pathways involved in arthrofibrosis, tested three potentially anti-fibrogenic pharmaceutical agents in the rabbit model, and found the single most comprehensive genetic expression profile of genes and pathways involved in humans with elbow arthrofibrosis.
+They have also determined the most comprehensive temporal genetic expression profile of genes and pathways involved in arthrofibrosis, tested numerous potentially anti-fibrogenic pharmaceutical agents in the rabbit model, and found the single most comprehensive genetic expression profile of genes and pathways involved in humans with elbow arthrofibrosis.
 Recent discoveries in this area include single nucleotide polymorphisms (SNPs), genes and pathways involved in arthrofibrosis after total knee replacements.

 - Osteolysis.
 Dr. Abdel is also working to characterize the genetic expression profile of individuals susceptible to osteolysis after both total hip replacements and total knee replacements.

 - Periprosthetic infections.
 Dr. Abdel is interested in studying the factors that predispose an individual to a periprosthetic infection and mitigating those risk factors.

 - Periprosthetic fractures.
 Dr. Abdel investigates the epidemiology of periprosthetic fractures involving both hip and knee replacements.
 In addition, he studies the most optimal treatment modalities in regard to fracture union and survivorship.